Anthony DeStefano

-Anthony DeStefano (born 1965) is an American author of Christian books for adults and children.
+Anthony DeStefano (born September 1965) is an American author of Christian books for adults and children.

 DeStefano’s first book, A Travel Guide to Heaven, was published in 18 countries.
 His second book, Ten Prayers God Always Says Yes To, was endorsed by the National Day of Prayer Task Force.

-Writing in World magazine, Gene Edward Veith said: "DeStefano is a Roman Catholic…but he tries to stick to what all Christians would affirm, with nearly as many evangelical sources in his bibliography as Catholic ones."
-Regarding DeStefano's children's books, Maura Grunlund, writing in the Staten Island Advance, said: "Weak characters who find strength are a favorite theme of the author, who explored the concept in his first children's book, Little Star."
+Writing in World magazine, Gene Edward Veith said: "DeStefano is a Roman Catholic…but he tries to stick to what all Christians would affirm, with nearly as many evangelical sources in his bibliography as Catholic ones".
+Regarding DeStefano's children's books, Maura Grunlund, writing in the Staten Island Advance, said: "Weak characters who find strength are a favorite theme of the author, who explored the concept in his first children's book, Little Star".

 In 2015, DeStefano hosted a 5-part miniseries called: A Travel Guide to Heaven, based on his book of that title, on the Eternal Word Television Network (EWTN).